Frequently Asked Questions

 Ticketmaster has agreed to a claims process to compensate certain members of the Settlement Class with a credit voucher that can be used to make a ticket purchase from Ticketmaster in the form of a single, transferable, non-refundable and non-cash convertible electronic gift-card of up to CA$45.00, with the final value to be determined in accordance with the Settlement Agreement, with no expiry date, subject to certain terms and conditions.

-As defined in the Settlement Agreement, only a ‘Credit Eligible Class Member’ being an individual who purchased a Ticket from January 1, 2018 through June 30, 2018 will be eligible to claim a credit voucher if the Settlement Agreement is approved.
+As defined in the Settlement Agreement, only a ‘Credit Eligible Class Member’ being an individual who purchased a Ticket from January 1, 2018 through June 30, 2018 will be eligible to claim a credit voucher.

 The Settlement Agreement has a total value of CA$6,027,000.00.
 Under the terms of the Settlement Agreement, the Settlement Amount will be subject to deductions for administration expenses, Class Counsel fees and disbursements and Plaintiff’s honoraria and applicable taxes as approved by the Court.